-I don’t know about you, but I’m not really feelin’ the whole CG thing.
+I don’t know about you, but I’m not really feeling the whole CG thing.
 I’ve seen so many productions with so many talented teams bring CG to heights I’d never guess it would reach, and every time the master creators behind these works exceed expectations I didn’t even know I had, I think to myself, “Finally.
 This is some good CG.”
 However, when I settle down off that high, and I calm down, my jaded nature takes back over and turns me back into a critic, if only for the fact the proportion of quality to quantity is so soul crushingly uneven.
 For every Land

 You can’t even imagine how high my expectations were for this.
 Kenji Kamiyama, the man, the myth, the legend, is finally back in the director’s chair…on a full CG show?!
 I was already completely hysterical first reading the headline, but I was blown away all over again with the headlines which followed.
-Kenji Kamiyama loved working in 3D so much he personally pushed to use it to bring back his greatest masterpiece, as well as one of my favorite anime of all time, Ghost in the Shell: Stand Alone Complex.
+Kenji Kamiyama loved working in 3D so much he personally pushed to use it to bring back his greatest masterpiece, as well as my favorite anime of all time, Ghost in the Shell: Stand Alone Complex.
 I was stunned.
 I couldn’t believe my eyes, but seeing the final product I finally understand.
-Aside from the most minor of nitpicks like, oh, I don’t know, frame rate complaints or something, the combined efforts of Production I.G. and their associates at Sola Digital Arts (the people who brought you all the high budget international adaptations including but not limited to The Animatrix, Halo Legends, and more recently Blade Runner: Black Out 2022) have brought to screen the newest contender for best CG Anime of All Time.
+Aside from the most minor of nitpicks like millisecond by millisecond frame rate complaints or something, the combined efforts of Production I.G. and their associates at Sola Digital Arts (the people who produced all the high budget international adaptations including but not limited to The Animatrix, Halo Legends, and more recently Blade Runner: Black Out 2022) have brought to screen the newest contender for best CG Anime of All Time.
 I mean, sorry to joke around, but they even fixed the Polygon Pictures face, and that in and of itself is worth a hell of a lot in my book.
 The digital effects are as clean and crisp as a ufotable show, and the 3DCG environments are the likes of the Kizumonogatari films, if only slightly under.
 The character shading, again, fixed the Polygon Pictures face and made the characters able to emote like few have before, allowing the cast to come to life nearly on the level of those from Land of the Lustrous.
 All these small improvements on the medium’s past standards just kept on adding up until I considered this a truly monumental step forwards in the medium of 3D animation.

 The story, as I’ve brushed by here and there, is just the standard superhero vs alien invaders flick.
 I’m not about to lie to you here and tell you it’s something it’s not, because then you’ll just be disappointed when you go and watch.
-What I will say though, is what I tell people about Haikyuu, the shounen volleyball manga adaptation for those of you who somehow aren’t familiar with it.
+What I will say, though, is what I tell people about Haikyuu, the shounen volleyball manga adaptation for those of you who somehow aren’t familiar with it.
 This show is all tropes, but it knows which tropes are actually good, it knows specifically WHY they’re good and why screenwriters have used them for ages, and most importantly, it actually has the tact and talent to take that knowledge and deliver it to screen in the exact manner in which it was meant to be.
 Kenji Kamiyama is the man for the job, and I’d say he made it impossible for you to argue with that statement.
 If I had to describe Ultraman (2019) in one word, I would say inspired.
 Kamiyama’s direction is outstanding, and while it doesn’t even hold a candle to his best work like Ghost in the Shell: Stand Alone Complex it still shines brightly even in his already impressive filmography.
 His wide framing shots are so epic and resounding, and I’d call them as memorable as the surrealist brain stamps from Eden of the East.
 His mixed martial arts meets super power action direction is so tense and dynamic, and I’d call it as well executed as the legendary fight scenes of Guardian of the Sacred Spirit.
 The man even brought in his experience with Blood: The Last Vampire to makes things a lot darker and more violent than I ever expected this show to.
-I can’t say enough on his behalf, and if anything impresses me the most, it’s I could even begin to respect him even more than I already did.
+I can’t say enough on his behalf, and if anything impresses me the most, it’s the fact I could even begin to respect him more than I already did.

 yay, its Spring 2019 !
 Netflix what do you have?
 NETFLIX's Orginial Ultraman ? lets give it a try...